 2. Send Mail As (Google SMTP)

-So now that you have all your email accounts forarding mail to your personal Gmail account you need a way to send from those accounts.
-So within the Gmail settings you can click into “Accounts and Import.”
+So now that you have all your email accounts forwarding mail to your personal Gmail account you need a way to send from those accounts.
+So within the Gmail settings, you can click “Accounts and Import.”
 Then click on “Add another email address you own.”

-Enter in your additional business name and business email that is on the custom domain.
+Enter your additional business name and business email that is on the custom domain.